LWHK/Minecraft-Mod-Translation-Document/技术/拒绝硬编码/Markdown_en.md

 Solution **?**:

-~~b~~.
+~~a~~.
 Add many keys which describe rule of piecing together strings for every tool, armor and so on, into all language files as described before, then call each of them.
 In this way, every type of item gets an independent rule piecing together texts, instead of sharing a common one. **BUT:**

 This did not solve the problem of `Kettenhaube` and `Eisenhelm`.
 If you set a rule as `key.modid.text.rule.helmet` you will find there is no rule matches both word in German.